Yannael/BigDataAnalytics_INFOH515/README.md

 git clone https://github.com/Yannael/BigDataAnalytics_INFOH515
 ```

-On the course cluster, you will have to use SFTP to send the folder content.
+If using the course cluster, you will have to use SFTP to send this folder to the cluster.

 # Environment setup